oracle/cloudtestdrive/DataScience/lab100/lab.md

 Conclusion:

 - `GrLivArea`: There is a linear correlation with `SalePrice`; We can draw a straight line from the bottom-left to the top-right.
-- `TotalBsmtSF`: There appears to be an exponential relationship between TotalBsmtSF and SalePrice.
-In other words, higher basement sizes lead to exponentially higher prices.
+- `TotalBsmtSF`: It appears to be an relationship between `TotalBsmtSF` and `SalePrice` too but not that obvious.
+It seems a higher basement sizes lead to higher prices but we could notice that there are some outliers.
-- `OveralQual`: As expected, we see higher sales prices when overal quality perception is higher.
+- `OveralQual`: As expected, there is a higher sales price when overal quality perception is higher.
+But that is not nessary for the entire price range.
+Probably the quality of the house is not enough and the price would depend on the location or the zoning as well.
 - `YearBuilt`: This relationship is a little less obvious, but there's a trend for higher prices for more recent construction.

-Therefore all of these attributes appear to be of predictive value and we want to keep them in our training set.
+These attributes appear to be of predictive value and we want to keep them in our training set.

-On another note: We see several `outliers`.
+On another note, we see several `outliers`.
 In particular, the attribute `GrLivArea` shows that there are some houses with exceptionally large living areas given their price.
+We could notice this also for the `TotalBsmtSF`.
+Generally it is recommended to build the initial model with all the available values first and then start removing outliers to see if this would improve the prediction and make the model generalize better.

 ### Is the categorical attribute `MSZoning` also correlated with `SalePrice`?